 BONDING.
 The Credit Union will maintain adequate bonding for employee errors and omissions and faithful performance coverage.

 THIRD PARTY SERVICE PROVIDERS.
-The Credit Union will comply with the Credit Union’s Third Party Due Diligence & Oversight policy (see Policy 2185) when involving third party service providers in the ACH process.
+The Credit Union will comply with the Credit Union’s Third-Party Due Diligence & Oversight policy (see Policy 2185) when involving third-party service providers in the ACH process.

 THIRD PARTY PROCESSORS.
-The Credit Union will allow third party senders to originate ACH transactions.
+The Credit Union will allow third-party senders to originate ACH transactions.
 The Credit Union will register their third-party senders and/or nested third-party senders or acknowledge no third-party senders with NACHA.
 The Credit Union will also conduct annual risk assessments and audits on each third-party sender (included nested third-party senders as applicable) as required under NACHA Rules.

 CONTINGENCY PLANNING.
 The Credit Union will follow their contingency planning policies and associated procedures in the event there is a disruption or inability to process ACH transactions.

+FRAUD.
+The Credit Union is permitted to delay funds availability as an RDFI if the credit was flagged by fraud detection systems and the Credit Union believes the transaction was originated under false pretenses.
+In addition, the Credit Union will also permit the member to complete a Written Statement of Unauthorized Debit (WSUD) prior to the debit positing to his/her account.
+The Credit Union as the RDFI then must return the debit as unauthorized by the sixth banking day following the completion of the review of the member’s signed WSUD.